 She stared at him for a few seconds, then reached out, gently brushed his hair away from his face, and kissed his cheek.

-An hour passed, and it was her turn.
+An hour passed, and it was her turn to fight.

 Aura threw a random shoe she found on the floor at him.